-We’re now half way through January, and however your personal New Year’s Resolutions are going, here are some things that we recommend every business should do for a smoother 2019.
+Coronavirus turned the world upside down in 2020.
+Let’s hope that 2021 is better for everyone.
+But, whatever your personal New Year’s Resolutions are, here are some things that we recommend every business should do for a smoother 2021.

-We see the same legal problems arise from time and time again, which we believe could be resolved if local businesses took some basic precautions.
+We see the same legal problems arise from time and time again, which we believe could be resolved if all small and medium-sized businesses took some basic precautions.

 In general, ‘Be prepared’ is the best legal advice.
 Know your position and anticipate problems.
 It is much cheaper to have good contracts prepared and to take advice before problems arise.
 Waiting for litigation to occur simply leads to much larger legal bills.

-1. Employment contracts – Ensure that all of your employees have up to date employment contracts, and ideally get a staff handbook.
+1. Employment contracts – Ensure that all of your employees have up to date signed contracts of employment, and ideally get a staff handbook.

-3. T&Cs – Everyone should have a will – especially business owners.
-Getting a will written by a solicitor is easy and can cost as little as £150 – a small price to pay for peace of mind and the possibility of minimising tax.
+3. An up to date will – Everyone should have a will – especially business owners.
+Getting a will written by a solicitor is easy and can cost as little as £265 – a small price to pay for peace of mind and the possibility of minimising tax.

 Click here to read more about making or updating your Will

-4. Written terms and conditions – Ensure that you have written terms and conditions of sale and purchase and that these are sent out for all enquiries and orders.
+Make sure that your terms and conditions are both simple and clear.
+Ensure that you have written terms and conditions of sale and purchase and that these are sent out for all enquiries and orders.
 This simple step improves your legal position enormously if a problem occurs subsequently such as defective goods, late delivery or the customer going out of business.

 Click here to find out more about making sure you have the right written Terms and Conditions

-Worried about a legal problem?
+Worried about a legal problem in 2021?
 There’s no need – call us today for free initial phone advice and let us put your mind at rest.

 - Call us on (01722) 422300, or FREEPHONE 0800 1404544 OR